hanahmed05/power_outages/index.md

 ## How We Grouped Our Data

 To better analyze the data, we organized it by grouping states and calculating the mean values for relevant columns, creating a set of interesting aggregates.
 These aggregates include total gross state product (`TOTAL.REALGSP`), percentage of the population in urban clusters (`POPPCT_UC`), percentage of the land area represented by urban clusters (`AREAPCT_UC`), and residential electricity sales (`RES.SALES`).
-This grouping provides valuable insights into the relationships between economic, geographic, and energy consumption variables.
+This grouping provides valuable insights into the relationships between economic, geographic, and energy consumption variables while removing the frequency bias caused by over and underreporting certain states throughout the dataset.
+For instance, the state of Texas has considerably more entires than the state of Vermont in the original outages dataset.
+This would shift the peaks of our relevant distributions towards overreported states, which would not give us an accurate understanding of the relationship between these variables.
+Thus, we will perform a `groupby()` operation on our relevant columns with respect to the state, allowing us to look past the bias introduced with the frequency of entries per state.

 Below is a pivot table displaying the average total gross state product (`TOTAL.REALGSP`), average percentage of the population in urban clusters (`POPPCT_UC`), average percentage of the land area represented by urban clusters (`AREAPCT_UC`), and average residential electricity sales (`RES.SALES`) for each U.S. state.
 These **interesting aggregates** highlight patterns and relationships between economic indicators, geographic factors, and residential electricity usage.